akshad2007/E-commerce-followalong/README.md

 If an order is already canceled, the button should not be displayed.
 Create an API endpoint that will receive the order_id.
 Fetch the order using this order_id, update its status to "Canceled", and save the changes.

+## ⭐ Milestone 29:
+In this Milestone , we will learn how to add online payment gateway to our application using Paypal api.

+## ⭐ Milestone 30:
+In this Milestone ,  we will learn how to add online payment gateway to our application using PayPal API.
+This is an continuous milestone of milestone 29 where you created PayPal account and get the userid.

+## ⭐ Milestone 31:
+In this Milestone , we will learn how to implement global state management using Redux.